lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 <h1>The bee's are particularly busy this time of year...</h1>

-<p>The little critters are often too busy to notice the comings and goings of their keepers.
-Especially when completed at the right time -- before 2nd Breakfast.
-Well then it's hardly a chore what with them off tending to the blooming mouse-leaf.</p>
+<p>Nestled near the footsteps of Hithaeglir the hobbits of Homestead have honed the skill of being unnoticed.
+Usually this means advantageous use of our small stature.
+Though that’s hardly required in the Upper Vales.
+Oddly enough, none of us can rightly say what brought us to Homestead.
+That’s on account of having lost the tales during the journey.
+What little we do know is kept by our elders.
+Even by their account, the Vales of Anduin have always been peaceful.
+When a great cataclysm ended the last age, only in the Vales did life remain unchanged.
+Just like the bee’s that enjoy the flourishing wildflowers, the Vales became a refuge for many.
+So by most Vales-folks reckoning the Homestead-hobbits have always been here.
+Practiced in many skills and trades, only the curious and adventurous among hobbits chooses to become a Ranger.
+Among the myriad of demands being to travel many roads and the upkeep of nearby beehives.
+It’s a pleasant life with the little critters too busy to notice the comings and goings of their keepers.
+Especially when completed at the right time – before 2nd breakfast.
+Well then it’s hardly a chore with them off tending the crops and blooming mouse-leaf.</p>

 <div class="collapsible-code">
 <button type="button">Generate base images</button>